 Adventure Educators, Swim Instructors, Cabin Counselors, Nurses and Camp Leadership Team

-The summer facility is located on Mayhew Island, a private 50-acre Island in beautiful Newfound Lake accessible only by boat — or a good long swim!
+The summer facility is located on Mayhew Island, a private 35-acre Island in beautiful Newfound Lake accessible only by boat — or a good long swim!
 Here the boys are challenged to help create a positive, supportive and sustainable community both within their cabin groups and in the greater Island community as a whole.

 Maturity, patience, dedication, professional, creative, enthusiastic, self-reflective, a love of the outdoors, a willingness to learn, a good sense of humor, a positive attitude, and the ability to work well with others and create community... sound like you?
 With a summer staff of 25 in charge of working with just 42 boys (10-18 years of age) during each of two summer sessions, you’ll be an integral part of a uniquely supportive and cohesive community.
 Mayhew boys all come from disadvantaged backgrounds (low-income, single-parent homes) and participate tuition-free.
 Summer staff will help promote the development of improved self-esteem and behavior, healthier peer interactions, goal setting skills and a strong sense of belonging for the boys.
 While the work can be fatiguing and emotionally draining, the positive and meaningful experience created at Mayhew is rich beyond measure.
 Tangible benefits include compensation of $5,000 plus a $1,000 summer completion bonus, room & board, and lots of great home cooking served family-style.
 This is an invaluable experience for anyone interested in teaching or working in the social services field.
-2024 positions run from June 5th to August 13th.
+2025 positions run from June 4th to August 12th.
 Explore all summer positions, learn what it takes to excel as a staff member, fill out an application or contact Ed Thompson for more information!

 Filmed over two summers, this video was created to celebrate Mayhew's 50 years of helping NH boys find their best.